shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-many-to-many-mapping.md

 ```

 About the code above: We have annotated the class above by **@Entity** annotation to make it persistent class.
 By default it is the table name in your database.
 The Person class contains id, name as attributes.
-It also contains, associated class with **@ManyToMany** annotaton.
-There is also **@JoinTable** annotaion to generate an extra table just store ids of the linked entities.
-Also **@JoinTable** annotaion indicates that Person is the relationship owner.
-It means, foreign key will be found in the Peroson table not the Car table.
+It also contains, associated class with **@ManyToMany** annotation.
+There is also **@JoinTable** annotation to generate an extra table just store ids of the linked entities.
+Also **@JoinTable** annotation indicates that Person is the relationship owner.
+It means, foreign key will be found in the Person table not the Car table.

 Attention: Extra table is required to store the ids of the association.
 Here the name is the table name.
-The first **@JoinColumn(name = "person_id")** is the owener entity id and the second **@JoinColumn(name = "person_id")** is the child class id.
+The first **@JoinColumn(name = "person_id")** is the owner entity id and the second **@JoinColumn(name = "person_id")** is the child class id.

 The Associative Car.java class: